 When opening and closing polls make sure you give everyone enough time to understand the question and to provide a response.
 If you are asking a long question make sure people have a chance to read all of the text.
 Similarly, if you are asking a question requiring a text-based response, make sure you allow plenty of time for people to answer.

 The same goes when displaying results.
 Don't assume people will read a result or can easily see and understand it.
-Read through the content on screen and make a comment on the result, this will help reinforce the information being displayed and help people to stay engaged in the conversation.
+Read through the content on screen and comment on the result.
+This will help reinforce the information being displayed and help people stay engaged in the conversation.

 Using images in questions